10 Worst Christmas Gifts People Need to Stop Buying

 Don’t be tempted by commercials that make buying a car look like a great Christmas gift.
 Cars are expensive and making a major financial decision like that without consulting the person you’re buying it for can be devastating.

 Plus, those giant bows can be expensive, and it’s unlikely you’re ever going to be able to use it again.

 If you really want to wow your significant other with something big, opt for a new grill or a luxurious blanket they can cuddle with in the winter.
 You can still do something unique and special without taking on debt.

-Make the Thought Count
+Make The Thought Count

 Don’t feel pressured to get something for everyone if you can’t come up with meaningful gifts for them.
-Holidays are about spending time the ones you love.
+Holidays are about spending time with the ones you love.
 Your friends and family will appreciate a gift card or handwritten letter more than anything on this list.